csiro-fair/marimba/docs/pipeline.md

 1. **Composing Data From Pipelines**: Initially, Marimba executes the `_package` command within each Pipeline to compose the data and metadata for packaging.

-2. **Creation and Validation of Dataset**: The root directory for the new dataset is created based on the dataset name, along with necessary subdirectories for data, logs, and pipelines.
+2. **Creation and Validation of Dataset**: The root directory for the new Dataset is created based on the provided Dataset name, along with necessary subdirectories for data, logs, and pipelines.
 Then Marimba performs some validation checks to make sure there will be no file collisions during packaging.

 3. **File Transfer**: Files are transferred from their source locations to the newly created dataset at `datasets/my-dataset/data`.
 This step is governed by the `operation` parameter which determines whether files are copied, moved, or linked.

-4. **Application of EXIF Metadata**: Marimba applies reported metadata, such as GPS coordinates and timestamps, directly to the EXIF tags of each JPG image file, ensuring that the metadata of each image reflects its content and source accurately.
+4. **EXIF Metadata Embedding**: Marimba embeds reported metadata, such as GPS coordinates and timestamps, directly to the EXIF tags of each JPG image file, ensuring that the metadata in each image reflects its content and source accurately.

 5. **iFDO Generation**: An image FAIR Digital Object (iFDO) file is created at `datasets/my-dataset/ifdo.yml` that encapsulate all reported image metadata in a standardised format, adhering to FAIR (Findable, Accessible, Interoperable, and Reusable) data principles.

-6. **Summary Generation**: A dataset summary is generated at `datasets/my-dataset/summary.md` which provides an overview of the dataset contents, including image, video and other file statistics.
-This document serves as a quick reference to understand the structure and contents of the dataset at a glance.
+6. **Summary Generation**: A Dataset summary is generated at `datasets/my-dataset/summary.md` which provides an overview of the Dataset contents, including image, video and other file statistics.
+This document serves as a quick reference to understand the structure and contents of the Dataset at a glance.

-7. **Map Generation**: All imagery with geographical coordinates is visualized on a dataset map that is written to `datasets/my-dataset/map.png`.
-This provides an spatial overview of all the locations of image data in the dataset.
+7. **Map Generation**: All imagery with geographical coordinates is visualized on a Dataset map that is written to `datasets/my-dataset/map.png`.
+This provides a spatial overview of all the locations of image data in the Dataset.

-8. **Copy Pipelines Files**: The Pipeline code that processed the data is copied to the `datasets/my-dataset/pipelines` directory to provide full provenance, transparency and tracebility of the dataset.
+8. **Copy Pipelines Files**: The Pipeline code that processed the data is copied to the `datasets/my-dataset/pipelines` directory to provide full provenance, transparency and traceability of the Dataset.

 9. **Copy Logging Files**: All Pipeline processing logs are collected and copied to `datasets/my-dataset/logs/pipelines` directory and the high-level Project logs are copied to `datasets/my-dataset/logs/project.log` Each of the previous packaging steps are also logged and saved to `datasets/my-dataset/logs/dataset.log`, providing a complete history of all processing operations throughout the entire Marimba workflow.

-10. **Manifest Generation**: A manifest file is created which lists all files within the dataset along with their SHA256 hashes.
+10. **Manifest Generation**: A manifest file is generated which lists all files and paths within the dataset along with their SHA256 hashes.
 This manifest is crucial for validating the integrity of the dataset and ensuring no files were corrupted or altered during packaging.

-11. **Validation**: Once the dataset has been finalized, it undergoes a validation process to check for any inconsistencies with its manifest.
-This step is critical to certify that the dataset is complete and accurate as per the original specifications.
+11. **Dataset Validation**: Once the Dataset has been finalized, it undergoes a validation process to check for any inconsistencies with its manifest.
+This step is critical to certify that the Dataset is complete and accurate as per the original specifications.

 When the packaging process is executed using the Marimba package command, these steps are visually tracked in the CLI